hoani/hoani.github.io/_posts/guides/2021-11-10-kalmanFilter.md

 \end{equation}
 $$

-Estimate the distribution by combining the observations with the predited state:
+Estimate the distribution by combining the observations with the predicted state:

 $$
 \begin{align}